kev-zheng/kev-zheng.github.io/content/_posts/2018-01-21-hammerspoon-karabiner.markdown

 `hyper + down` resizes window to bottom side of screen.

-Repeated presses of above keys will cycle window to take up half, quarter, and 2/3 of screen.
+Repeated presses of the above will cycle half, quarter, and 2/3 of screen.

 `hyper + enter` resizes window to entire screen